MediTab: Scaling Medical Tabular Data Predictors via Data Consolidation, Enrichment, and Refinement: Experiments

-\textbf{(1) Patient Outcome Datasets}.
+\textbf{Datasets}: In our experiments, we introduce the following types of tabular prediction tasks. \textbf{Patient Outcome Datasets}.
 This dataset includes the patient records collected separately from seven oncology clinical trials \footnote{https://data.projectdatasphere.org/projectdatasphere/html/access}.
-These datasets each have their own unique schema and contain distinct groups of patients in different conditions.
+These datasets each have their unique schema and contain distinct groups of patients in different conditions.
+A CTGAN model \cite{xu2019modeling} was trained on the raw data to generate the synthetic patient data for the experiments.
 We train the model to predict the patient's morbidity, which is a binary classification task.
-The statistics of the datasets are available in Table \ref{tab:data_stats_edc}.

-\textbf{(2) Clinical Trial Outcome Datasets}.
+The statistics of the datasets are available in Table~\ref{tab:data_stats_edc}. \textbf{Clinical Trial Outcome Datasets}.
 We use clinical trial data from the \texttt{HINT} benchmark \cite{fu2022hint} and \texttt{ClinicalTrials.gov} \footnote{https://clinicaltrials.gov/}.
 The \texttt{HINT} benchmark contains drug, disease, and eligibility information for 17K clinical trials.
 The trial database contains 220K clinical trials with information about the trial setup (such as title, phase, enrollment, conditions, etc.).
 Both datasets cover phases I, II, and III trials, but only the \texttt{HINT} benchmark includes the trial outcome labels in \{success, failure\}.
+We have also included the MIMIC-IV dataset and PMC-Patients dataset as the external patient database and clinical trial documents as the external trial outcome prediction dataset.
+Please refer to Appendix \ref{appx:external_data} for details.